RoboSats/taptrade-core/README.md

 ## Architecture

-#### Bonds
+#### <u>Bonds</u>
 Traders are required to submit a bond to the coordinator as first step of their trade.
 This bond is required to prevent misbehaviour like orderbook spamming or unreliable trade partners, it establishes a real cost to create offers and not finish them as agreed upon.

 The bond is sent to the coordinator in form of a signed bitcoin transaction spending to the coordinator with a high transaction fee.
 The required bond amount can be communicated by the coordinator.
 The input to the bond transaction should be the same input that will be used in the following escrow locking transaction to reduce the risk of a griefing coordinator.
 It can also be required that the input sum should be at least the amount of the trade for sellers so there is evidence the seller actually owns the bitcoin he wants to sell, increasing cost to fake offers.
 The bond will be stored by the coordinator and the coordinator is supposed to monitor the mempool and the blockchain for the used inputs.

 In case the trader misbehaves the coordinator can broadcast the bond transaction and receives the bond output.
 If the trader double spends the input to the bond the coordinator is able to increase the transaction fee ([CPFP](https://bitcoinops.org/en/topics/cpfp/)) up to the amount of the bond output.
 Even in the case of [out-of-band mining](https://thebitcoinmanual.com/articles/out-of-band-btc-transaction/) of the bond input in another transacion the trader has a cost associated to creating offers on the exchange.

 This bond mechanism should be sufficient for the associated risks as long as out-of-band mining doesn't get extremely cheap.